Little Lulu: Short films

 Between 1943 and 1948, Lulu appeared in 26 theatrical animated shorts produced by Famous Studios for Paramount Pictures, replacing the Superman shorts of the 1940s.
 Paramount went on to create a similar character, Little Audrey, after failing to renew the Lulu license, and thereby avoiding the payment of royalty fees.

 Lulu was voiced by Cecil Roy, while Tubby was voiced by Arnold Stang.
-The theme song for the shorts was written and composed by Buddy Kaye, Fred Wise, and Sidney Lippman, and performed by the singing group Helen Carroll and the Satisfiers.
+The theme song for the shorts was written by Buddy Kaye, Fred Wise, and Sidney Lippman, and performed by the singing group Helen Carroll and the Satisfiers.
 All musical arrangements were done by Winston Sharples and Sammy Timberg.

+In 1956, all the 26 Little Lulu cartoons were sold to U.M. & M. TV Corporation and are currently back in the hands of Paramount Pictures.
+However since U.M. & M. and their successors (NTA and Republic) did not renew their copyrights, many of the Little Lulu cartoons are in the public domain.
+While the cartoons have been widely available on unaurthorized VHS and DVD sets (usually in poor quality), there was no official DVD or Blu-Ray release of these cartoons until 2026.

+On January 26, 2026, film preservationist Thad Komorowski announced the Famous Studios Champions Collection, the first officially licensed DVD and Blu-ray release of some of the Paramount-owned Famous Studios cartoons.
+Distributed by ClassicFlix, and released under Komorowski's Cartoon Logic label on April 21, 2026, the set featured 18 cartoons restored from the original studio materials (in co-operation with the Paramount Pictures Archives).
+Out of the 18 shorts, only two Little Lulu cartoons were included, with those being Bargain Counter Attack (1945) and A Bout with a Trout (1947).

 List of Little Lulu cartoons

 In the 1960s, Paramount and Famous Studios produced two new Little Lulu cartoons, "Alvin's Solo Flight" (a Noveltoon cartoon), and "Frog's Legs" (a Comic Kings cartoon), both based on two of John Stanley's comic stories.
 Cecil Roy reprised her role as Lulu, but Arnold Stang did not return as Tubby, as by that time, he already left Famous Studios to work at Hanna-Barbera Productions where he would perform the voices for Top Cat.